drupal-composer/drupal-project/README.md

 This template is based on the [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) template, with additional tools and settings specific to the Kalamuna workflow.

+The goal of this repository is to provide a clean installation with just the tools and files that we need for 95% of our Drupal projects.
+Alternate configurations, with lesser-used packages or frameworks, should be added as separate branches which can be used when needed for particular projects.

+## Usage

+1. Press the "Use this template" button in Github to create a new repository for your project with a copy of the necessary files, or clone this repository manually and remove the unneeded git history.

 ## What does the drupal-composer/drupal-project template do?

 When installing the given `composer.json` some tasks are taken care of: